RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 ## Transformation Functions

-A raw media-service or Alertmanager payload rendered into a room is a wall of JSON.
-Hookshot's `allowJsTransformationFunctions` permits a JavaScript function, stored in the room's state event, to convert each payload into formatted text before the message is composed and encrypted:
+When Hookshot renders a raw media-service or Alertmanager payload directly into a room, the result is a wall of JSON.
+Its `allowJsTransformationFunctions` setting accepts a JavaScript function stored in the room's state event; the function converts each payload into formatted text before Hookshot composes and encrypts the message:

 ```js
 result = (() => {